Treatment of Temporomandibular Pain/Syndrome Using LLLT/PBMT

 Key Points

-• Treatment is customised and delivered under direct medical supervision, typically as part of a six-week structured program to support recovery and long-term relief.
+- Treatment is GP-led by Dr Shikha Parmar and delivered under medical supervision as part of a structured, six-week program tailored to your needs.

 What is Temporomandibular Pain/Syndrome (TMJ)?